GitLeeRepo/Cpp_ProgrammingNotes/Cpp_ProgrammingNotes.md

 ## Compound Type - Structure

-The following example shows the creation of a static structure on the stack, along with an array of dynamically allocated structures stored on the heap.
+The following example shows the creation of a structure on the stack, along with an array of dynamically allocated structures stored on the heap.
 It also uses an enum.
+Note that the **. (dot)** is used to access the non-dynamic structure and the **->** operator is used to access members dynamically allocated.

 ```c++
 #include <iostream>